SuperlaiGithub/KeyCounter.jl/README.md

 ## Event Number

 KeyCounter needs to read keyboard events from a file in `/dev/input`.
 However, there are several files numbered `event0`, `event1`, etc and which corresponds to your keyboard is somewhat random.
-KeyCounter will attempt to autodetect the correct one, but this is likely to not succeed.
+KeyCounter will attempt to autodetect the correct one, but this is likely to not succeed by itself.

-To determine the correct number, either `sudo hexdump /dev/input/eventN` each N in turn and type some keys and see if there is any data produced.
+Depending on how strange your setup or keyboard is, you should be able to auto detect your keyboard by supplying the `keyboard` parameter with the make and model of your keyboard (ie "Razer Blackwidow").

-Alternatively, examine the text file `/proc/bus/input/devices` and look for a section with the correct `N: [Name]` line and a corresponding `H: ... kbd eventN` line.
+If KeyCounter can't determine the keyboard number correctly then you may be able to determine the correct event number by examining the text file `/proc/bus/input/devices`.
+Within this file look for a section with the correct `N: [Name]` line and a corresponding `H: ... kbd eventN` line.

+Alternatively, use `sudo hexdump /dev/input/eventN` for each N in turn and type some keys and see if there is any data produced.
+For the correct N you should receive data whenever a key is pressed or released.

+The correct value of N can then be passed to KeyCounter with the `event` parameter.

-## Julia Usage
+## Julia Usage 2160323

 First `sudo julia` and then
 ```julia-repl